How many quantum gates do gauge theories require?: CNOT -cost lower bound of simulating Pauli strings

-Iterating this argument over all consecutive pairs of the $N$ diagonal Pauli strings in a given order for Trotterized time evolution, we find that there must be greater than $N_2$ { CNOT} gates used to implement the complete circuit, where $N-(n+1)\leq N_2\leq N$ is the number of Pauli strings with Hamming weight greater than one.
-In addition, there is a cost to uncomputing the { CNOT} conjugations instantiated with each of these $\Gamma_i$; however, we argue in Sec.~\ref{sec:ordering-cluster-elements} that this cost is $\mathcal{O}(n^2)$.
-For $N\gg n$, we thus expect a scaling in { CNOT} cost that is at least $\mathcal{O}(N)$ as per our circuit compilation procedure.
+Iterating this argument over all consecutive pairs of the $\mathcal{N}$ diagonal Pauli strings in a given order for Trotterized time evolution, we find that there must be greater than $\mathcal{N}_2$ { CNOT} gates used to implement the complete circuit, where $\mathcal{N}_2$ is the number of Pauli strings with Hamming weight greater than one, which means $\mathcal{N}-(n+1)\leq \mathcal{N}_2\leq \mathcal{N}$.
+In addition, when considering our method prescribed in Sec.~\ref{sec:algo}, there is a cost of uncomputing the { CNOT} conjugations instantiated with each $C_i$; however, we argue in step 5 of our procedure that this cost is $\mathcal{O}(n^2)$.
+In kind, the diagonalization of Pauli strings has a { CNOT} cost of $\mathcal{O}(n^2)$ as well.
+For $\mathcal{N}\gg n$, we thus expect a scaling in { CNOT} cost that is at least $\sim \mathcal{N}$.

+It is worth noting that relative { CNOT} cost of simulating consecutive Pauli strings with one ancilla was found to define a metric space over these strings~\cite{Tomesh:2021pns}, which would imply a generic lower bound cost of at least $\sim \mathcal{N}$ as well.
+However, we do not find this formulation for assessing relative { CNOT} costs to be applicable to our method.

-\section{{ CNOT} gate count for a diagonal Hamiltonian with \texorpdfstring{$N = 2^n$}{Lg} Pauli Strings}
+\section{{ CNOT} gate count for a diagonal Hamiltonian with \texorpdfstring{$\mathcal{N} = 2^n$}{Lg} Pauli Strings}

 In this section, we prove for general $n\geq2$ that, given a diagonal Hamiltonian with all $2^n - 1$ Pauli strings besides the identity, our algorithm realizes the exact time evolution with precisely $2^n - 2$ { CNOT} gates.
 To simplify the wording of our proof, we also include the identity Pauli string, so that we have $2^n$ Pauli strings, contributing only an extra global phase and without changing the { CNOT} gate count.